ashdkx/WebCheckers/docs/DesignDoc.md

 > coverage targets, why you selected those values, and how well your
 > code coverage met your targets.
 If there are any anomalies, discuss
 > those._
+* Our unit testing strategy starts from the simple, smaller classes and then make our way up to the more complex classes.
+By starting with the simpler ones, we can quickly cover a portion of the classes we need to test, which then makes testing the complex classes a lot easier.